tobiscode/disstans/docs/_sources/tutorials/tutorial_4.rst.txt

-    The empty columns and rows in the correlation matrix are a result of how the model parameter covariance matrix is estimated by :func:`~geonat.solvers.lasso_regression`.
+    The empty columns and rows in the correlation matrix are a result of how the model parameter covariance matrix is estimated by :func:`~disstans.solvers.lasso_regression`.
 Because the computation requires a
     matrix inverse, but the problem is not full rank (because the splines are an overcomplete dictionary), some entries have to be set to zero before the inversion, yielding in empty correlation rows.
 This threshold can be set with the